-When Peter Green Was Arrested for Pulling Gun on His Accountant
+The Unusual Reason Why Peter Green Pulled a Gun on His Accountant

-While on tour to promote their third album, Then Play On, things came to a head.
-"Peter took some more drugs," said Mick Fleetwood in the BBC documentary Man of the World, "and never really came back from that."
+He found acid, then found God.
+Things came to a head while Fleetwood Mac was on tour to promote their third album, Then Play On.
+"Peter took some more drugs," Mick Fleetwood later said in the BBC documentary Man of the World, "and never really came back from that."

 Green was committed to a mental institution and placed under heavy sedation.
-He was eventually diagnosed with schizophrenia, but after a period of time was released to live with his family, the doctors believing the environment of the hospital was more detrimental than it was helpful.
+He was eventually diagnosed with schizophrenia.
+After a period of time was released to live with his family, however, when the doctors said the environment of the hospital was more detrimental than it was helpful.